lightning-rod-labs/sculpt/README.md

 Sculptor provides two main classes:

-**Sculptor**: Extracts structured data from text using LLMs.
+* **Sculptor**: Extracts structured data from text using LLMs.
 Define your schema (via add() or config files), then extract data using sculpt() for single items or sculpt_batch() for parallel processing.

-**SculptorPipeline**: Chains multiple Sculptors together with optional filtering between steps.
-Common pattern: use a cheap model to filter, then an expensive model for detailed analysis.
+* **SculptorPipeline**: Chains multiple Sculptors together with optional filtering between steps.
+Often a cheap model is used to filter, followed by an expensive model for detailed analysis.

 ## Quick Start